microsoft/vcpkg/docs/maintainers/vcpkg_cmake_configure.md

 ### GENERATOR
 Specifies the Generator to use.

-This is useful if the project-specific buildsystem has been wrapped in a cmake script that won't perform an actual build.
+This is useful if the project-specific buildsystem has been wrapped in a CMake script that won't perform an actual build.
 If used for this purpose, it should be set to `"Ninja"`.

 This should not be passed alongside [`WINDOWS_USE_MSBUILD`](#windows_use_msbuild).